Valdes-Tresanco-MS/gmx_MMPBSA/docs/installation.md

 Make sure that you have `git` installed.

-!!! info "**We will do our best to keep the PYPI package up to date.**"
+!!! warning "**We will do our best to keep the PYPI package up to date.**"
-    We are implementing the versioneer module to keep the PYPI package updated
+    Every big leap in the implementation of some new functionality will be released in PyPI.
+    The development version is generally functional.
+So if you run into any issues, please consider updating from Github.
+If the problem persists, feel free to contact us

 ## After Install